 - What You Say When You Write An Appeal Letter For A Parking Ticket: Sample Letter by Gene Griessman, Ph.D.

-If you write a parking-ticket letter, it’s helpful to read a sample letter, if you can find one.
+If you decide to appeal a parking ticket, it’s helpful to read a sample appeal letter, if you can find one.

 Below is a very real letter that I wrote.
 The letter was sent some years ago but the principles it invoked have no expiration date.
 It worked, and the City of Boulder never cashed the check that I sent with the letter of appeal.